A capsule look at the Rockies-Brewers playoff series

 Matchups:

 First postseason meeting between the teams. ...
-Milwaukee manager Craig Counsell plans to open series with a bullpen day on the mound and said he hadn’t decided on the order of relievers he’ll use.
+Milwaukee manager Craig Counsell plans to open series with Woodruff on the mound in a bullpen day.
+One of Woodruff’s four starts came at Colorado, when he allowed seven runs on nine hits in three innings on May 11. ...
 Chacin will start Game 2. ...
 Story had seven homers and 18 RBIs in seven regular-season games vs. Milwaukee, his most home runs against one team. ...
 Arenado had same number of strikeouts (seven) as hits (seven) against the Brewers.
 His one homer off them this year came off Knebel. ...
 Dahl hit .429 vs. Brewers pitching. ...
 Colorado batted .227 against Milwaukee with 13 homers and 30 RBIs in 2018.
 Rockies hit just .189 at Miller Park. ...
 Colorado’s pitching staff had 5.43 ERA against Brewers. ...
 Freeland’s 17 wins tied for second in franchise history and were the most since Ubaldo Jimenez had a team-record 19 in 2010.
 The left-hander also became first Rockies pitcher to reach 200 innings since Jimenez that year.
 Freeland, a Denver native, isn’t intimidated by pitching at higher elevation and is likely to start at home in this series.
 He was 10-2 with a 2.40 ERA at hitter-friendly Coors Field, lowest mark for a starter in club history.
 He went 7-5 with a 3.23 ERA on the road, then delivered 6 2/3 shutout innings at Wrigley Field in wild-card game against Cubs. ...
 Colorado’s 57 wins against teams at or above .500 led the majors. ...
 Rockies had 46 comeback wins, third-most in club history. ...
 Brewers outscored Rockies 40-31 this year, including 11-10 win in 10 innings at Coors Field on May 11. ...
 Yelich hit .333 with one homer and four RBIs vs. Colorado.
 He is career .273 hitter with two homers and 18 RBIs in 40 games against Rockies. ...
 Left-handed hitters were 8 for 89 (.090) with one homer against Hader.

 Big Picture: